 Imam Chris Caras

-Chris began pursuing Islamic studies after being appointed secretary of the Knox College Islamic Club and imam of Galesburg, IL.
-He left Knox College, worked in retail and welding until he performed the Islamic "Hajj" pilgrimage to Mecca.
-He then studied at the renowned Islamic University of Medinah, Saudi Arabia.
+Brother Chris began pursuing Islamic studies after being appointed secretary of the Knox College Islamic Club and imam of Galesburg, IL.
+He left Knox College, worked in retail and welding until he performed the Islamic "Hajj" pilgrimage to Mecca in 2006.
+During pilgrimage, he applied and was granted scholarship to study at the renowned Islamic University of Medinah, Saudi Arabia.
 Chris completed their two-year Arabic learning institute followed by their four-year bachelor's degree program in Islamic theology, history, and education, graduating with honors in 2013.
 He taught grade school Islamic studies for one year in Peoria, and then went to Malaysia for two years to earn his masters in Islamic Law and Legal Theory, finishing in 2016 from the International Islamic University of Malaysia (IIUM aka UIA Universiti Islamiya Antarabangsa).
-His master’s research focused on mass surveillance and transgender rights in Islam.
+His master’s research topics focused on mass surveillance and transgender rights in Islam.

 Chris and family moved to St Louis, Missouri in late 2016.
 He first worked with CAIR-Missouri, under executive director Faizan Syed, and then Chris served as the volunteer director of the Islamic Information Center.
 He also taught Quran and religion at Al-Salam Day School while simultaneously serving as imam-spiritual leader of Belleville, Illinois Mosque and Islamic Education Center.
 Chris designed programs for mentoring and teaching new Muslim converts, as well as published dozens of articles on his personal blog specifically for new Muslims on how to cope with Islam, life and relationships after making the testimony of faith.
 He also designed full theological, Arabic and history curricula with textbooks and testing material.